Prices

 Experienced Child Podiatrist Jodi Tanner - Postgraduate Paediatric Podiatry training at University of South Australia.

-You must have a current EPC care plan referral from your GP.
+You require a CDM referral from your GP.

 Longer appointments will be charged additional fees.

-A biomechanical assessment is performed to help with the prescription of your custom made foot orthotic.
+A biomechanical /musculoskeletal assessment is performed to help identify potential causes of your foot pain.

 -